Parambir Singh: Missing India police officer reappears after months

 A top Indian police officer who is accused of extortion has resurfaced months after he went missing from Mumbai city.

-Parambir Singh, the city's 59-year-old former police chief, arrived at a local police station on Thursday.
+Parambir Singh, the city's 59-year-old former police chief, turned up at a local police station on Thursday.

-This is two days after the Supreme Court granted Mr Singh protection from arrest, while ordering him to cooperate in the investigation.
+He reappeared two days after the Supreme Court granted Mr Singh protection from arrest, while ordering him to cooperate in the investigation.

-Mr Singh was last publicly seen in May in Mumbai.
+Mr Singh was last seen publicly in May in Mumbai.

-It's unclear where he has been meanwhile, but his lawyer told the top court on Monday that Mr Singh was "very much in India" but was hiding as he was apprehensive about "actions being taken by the state of Maharashtra", of which Mumbai is the capital.
+It is unclear where he has been since then, but his lawyer told the top court on Monday that Mr Singh had been "very much in India" but was hiding as he was apprehensive about "actions being taken by the state of Maharashtra", of which Mumbai is the capital.

 On Wednesday, various news channels reported that Mr Singh had told them that he was in Chandigarh city, where he has a family home, and would soon return to Mumbai.

-Mr Singh is facing charges of extortion in at least four different cases filed by realtors, hoteliers and bookies in Mumbai.
+The police officer is facing charges of extortion in at least four different cases filed by realtors, hoteliers and bookies in Mumbai.

 He had until now refused to turn up for questioning by a panel set up by the Maharashtra government.
 Instead, his lawyers filed a petition in the Supreme Court, challenging the investigation itself.